polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-parachain.md

 To register a parachain, the relay chain needs to know the parachain's genesis state.
 The collator node can export that state to a file.
-Go to your Parachain Template folder, the following command will create a file containing the parachain's entire genesis state, hex-encoded:
+Go to the parachain source folder, the following command will create a file containing the parachain's entire genesis state, hex-encoded:

 ```bash
 ./target/release/parachain-collator export-genesis-state --chain rococo-local-parachain-2000-raw.json > para-2000-genesis